Sophie's Dice - Documentation

 d6

 Will roll a die with 6 sides.
-You can do this for any number and if there isn't a premade dice with that many sides, the program will make one and roll that. (if a fair dice can't be made, it will roll a coin whose face values are set randomly)
+You can do this for any number and if there isn't a premade dice with that many sides, the program will make one and roll that. (if a fair dice can't be made, it will roll a shape whose face values are set randomly)

 To roll multiple dice, put a number in front of the dice name: